 Before training of the ANNs is possible, a preparation step is needed.
 First of all, pictures of the salep orchid tubers and the tubers of the look-a-likes were required.
 So pictures of salep orchid tubers and tubers of look-a-likes were taken at the Sylvius lab.
 It is required that the orientation is the same for all pictures.
 For instance, if the first picture of a tuber with appendices has the appendices on the right, all other tubers with appendices must have the appendices on the right as well.
 The user has to use the same orientation as the trainer.
 The background has to be one colour, like white or black, and this colour must be the same for every picture.
 The last requirement is that there is only one tuber on the picture.

 The second step in this process is to download the pictures and metadata and search for the tags in the metadata.
 An example of the metadata can be found in supplementary 1.1.
 The blue square indicates the location of the tags.
 The next step is to convert the pictures from .jpg- to .png-format.
-This is needed for the training scripts, which works only with .png files.
+This is needed for the training scripts, which work only with .png files.
 Finally the pictures will be placed into the correct directory using the tags.
 The tuber pictures were divided by shape and look-a-like or not, which resulted in six directories.
 Round, Spur and Oblong for the different salep orchid tubers, LRound, LSpur and LOblong for the different look-a-like tubers.
 The slipper orchid flowers were divided by section and within each section the pictures were divided by species.
 A section is a taxonomic level below a genus but above a species.
 Sections were created to obtain a better overview of species rich genera.
 Species in he same section share a common ancestor.
 In this project the classification of Chochai, who carried out molecular phylogenetic research to come up with an evolutionary based list of sections, is used [19].
-Some sections contain many species such as P. Barbata and P. Paphiopedilum.
-Other sections just contain a few species such as P. Pardalopetalum and P. Cochlopetalum.
+Some sections contain many species, such as P. Barbata and P. Paphiopedilum.
+Other sections just contain a few species, such as P. Pardalopetalum and P. Cochlopetalum.

-After separate the pictures of the tubers from the flowers, the pictures of the tubers will be segmented.
+After separating the pictures of the tubers from the flowers, the pictures of the tubers will be segmented.
 This means that the background is made entirely white and the tuber is cut out of the picture.
-It was not necessary to split the flower pictures, because these pictures were already split.
+It was not necessary to split the flower pictures, because these pictures were already segmented.

 Slipper orchids

 A total of 5 genera within the slipper orchids exist.
 The genera are Cypripedium, Mexipedium Paphiopedilum, Phragmipedium and Selenipedium.
-Due to time constraint, only the genus Paphiopedilum was used in this project.
+Due to time constraints, only the genus Paphiopedilum was used in this project.
 The sections of this genus are Barbata, Brachypetalum, Chochlopetalum, Coryopedilmu, Paphiopedilum, Pardalopetalum and Parvisepalum, which are based on molecular phylogenetic research [19].
 The ANNs were trained on all these sections and tested on the four sections Barbata, Brachypetalum, Coryopedilum and Parvisepalum The ANNs were trained on more sections than they were tested with.
 This resulted in more realistic outcome, because the ANNs have to classify a new picture to all possible sections.
 If the ANNs were only trained on the sections used in the test runs, this could affect the outcome in a way that the results look much better because 3 of the 7 sections were missing.